bleargh45/TAP-Formatter-JUnit/README.md

 By default (e.g. when run with `prove`), the _entire_ test suite is gathered together into a single JUnit XML document, which is then displayed on `STDOUT`.
-You can, however, have individual JUnit XML files dumped for each individual test, by setting c<PERL\_TEST\_HARNESS\_DUMP\_TAP> to a directory that you would like the JUnit XML dumped to.
-Note, that this will **also** cause `TAP::Harness` to dump the original TAP output into that directory as well (but IMHO that's ok as you've now got the data in two parsable formats).
+You can, however, have individual JUnit XML files dumped for each individual test, by setting `PERL_TEST_HARNESS_DUMP_TAP` to a directory that you would like the JUnit XML dumped to.
+Note, that this will **also** cause `TAP::Harness` to dump the original TAP output into that directory as well (but IMHO that's ok as you've now got the data in two parseable formats).

 Timing information is included in the JUnit XML, _if_ you specified `--timer` when you ran `prove`.

-In standard use, "passing TODOs" are treated as failure conditions (and are reported as such in the generated JUnit).
+In standard use, a "passing TODO" is treated as failure conditions (and is reported as such in the generated JUnit).
 If you wish to treat these as a "pass" and not a "fail" condition, setting `ALLOW_PASSING_TODOS` in your environment will turn these into pass conditions.